KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 ...
 ```

-The first thing to note is that all the patches are of type `FromCompositeFieldPath`,
-which allows you to take values
+All of the patches are of type `FromCompositeFieldPath`, which allows you to take values
 defined on the composite resource (`XRabbitmqCluster` in this case) and to pass them through to the
 underlying managed resource (an `Object` wrapping `RabbitmqCluster` in this case).
 The first patch sets the name of the `RabbitmqCluster` to the same name as the name of the composite